Svancara/FinDogAI/docs/prd.md

 6. TTS confirmation reads back: destination (if known), vehicle, end reading, calculated distance, and cost, ending with "Say 'yes' to confirm or 'no' to retry."; user responds via voice ("yes"/"no") or taps Accept/Retry/Cancel
 10. Inline override behavior: Saying "for job [id/name]" targets that job for this operation only and does not change the Active Job

-7. Error handling: Missing odometer → prompt; missing rate on vehicle → fallback to create distance-only cost with `amount: null` and banner "Set vehicle rate to price later"
+7. Error handling: Missing odometer → prompt; missing rate on vehicle → block completion and prompt to set vehicle rate on the selected vehicle (or choose another vehicle); after rate is set, retry End Journey.
 8. Offline: Voice disabled in production offline; manual End Journey remains available (enter end odometer in Events)
 9. Tests (mock providers): StartJourney then EndJourney → event updated and cost created; negative/zero distance handled; missing open journey shows error